nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 ...
 ```

-For each object, we should get **type hints** that are provided by standard python and **Pydantic**
+For each object, we should get **type hints** that are provided by standard Python and **Pydantic**.

-## Accessing data from returned object
+## Accessing data from the returned object

-To access value from the object we will use `.` operator.
-Nothing special just standard python.
+To access values from the object we will use the `.` operator.
+Nothing special, just standard Python.

 Example: